 Leading the Way

 Both community and professional organizations seek our attorneys as speakers and trainers on harassment, discrimination, diversity, implicit bias, and related workplace topics.
 Two attorneys presented an Implicit Bias session at the Virginia Women’s Conference sponsored bi-annually by Virginia Senator Mark Warner.
 Two attorneys wrote an OpEd for a local newspaper about the need—and the freedom—to discuss current events at work.
-Additionally, the Roanoke, VA Chapter of the Southern Christian Leadership Conference recognized two of our attorneys as “Drum Majors for Justice” and awarded another the Dr. Perneller Chubb-Wilson Justice Award.
-These awards are given annually in honor of the legacy and spirit of Dr. Martin Luther King Jr.
+Additionally, the Roanoke, VA, Chapter of the Southern Christian Leadership Conference has recognized Patice L. Holland and Victor O. Cardwell as a “Drum Major for Justice”.
+The award is given annually in honor of the legacy and spirit of Dr. Martin Luther King, Jr.

 We will update this page as we add additional programs to the firm’s Diversity, Equity, and Inclusion platform.